 How To Write Optimized Copy

-Landing pages when created effectively are powerful conversion tools, they persuade wandering un-decided visitors to focus on one thing, and convert.
+post-click landing pages when created effectively are powerful conversion tools, they persuade wandering un-decided visitors to focus on one thing, and convert.

-Landing pages can be used to boost your blog subscribers, launch a new product or offer a free trial.
+post-click landing pages can be used to boost your blog subscribers, launch a new product or offer a free trial.

 Copy is the page element the visitor reads after the headline, which means that your body copy should deliver what your headline promised.
 To ensure that you stay on track and write copy that piques visitor’s’ interest, you need to make the copy about them.

 Explain how the offer is going to help make their lives better, solve their problems and put an end to their pain.
 Don’t tell them what your product does, explain to them what it can do for them.

 With every word of copy you write, put yourself in your prospect’s shoes and think, ‘what’s in it for me?’.
 If you write something that doesn’t straightforwardly answer that question, you can swap that out for something that does.

 post-click landing page Copy Should Focus on Benefits